Israeli actress Shira Haas wins Best Actress award at Tribeca Festival

 Israeli actress Shira Haas won the award for Best Actress in an International Narrative Feature Film at the Tribeca Film Festival in New York City on Wednesday night for her performance in the film Asia, by Ruthy Pribar.

-The film also won awards for Best Cinematography in an International Feature Film for its cinematographer, Daniella Nowitz, and the Nora Ephron Award.
+The film also won awards for Best Cinematography in an International Feature Film for its cinematographer, Daniella Nowitz, and Ruthy Pribar, its director, won the Nora Ephron Award.
 The Nora Ephron Award was established in memory of the late director/writer in 2013, and is given to a female writer or director who embodies Ephron’s spirit.
 It comes with a cash award of $25,000.
 Israeli director Talya Lavie won in 2014.

 Asia tells the story of a young woman (Haas) who is dying, and her complex relationship with her single mother, a nurse from Russia who immigrated to Israel a few years ago.